Eastcote tube station: History

 The station is surrounded by the suburb of Eastcote; the original centre, now known as Old Eastcote is some distance away.
 The Cavendish Pavilion nearby was a popular destination for outings in the first part of the twentieth century.

+The tube station is currently not accessible for wheelchairs and buggies.
+In 2014, a campaign backed by paralympian Natasha Baker OBE backed a petition calling for step-free access in all Hillingdon stations including Eastcote and the issue was discussed by Hillingdon Council.
+At this time, a survey found that Eastcote had the second highest footfall in the Borough of Hillingdon, as well as high numbers of elderly residents and those with a long term disability.
+In 2023, a new petition calling for step-free access at Eastcote was backed by over 1000 residents.
+In 2023, Transport for London announced plans to review the potential for a lift at the station with the findings expected in late 2024.

 Services

+Eastcote station is on the Uxbridge branches of both the Metropolitan and Piccadilly lines in London fare zone 5.
+It is between Ruislip Manor to the west and Rayners Lane to the east.

 Metropolitan line

 The Metropolitan line is the only line to operate an express service, though currently for Metropolitan line trains on the Uxbridge branch this is eastbound only in the morning peaks (06:30 to 09:30) Monday to Friday.

 The off-peak service in trains per hour (tph) is: